JeffCoAquatic/JeffCo_Aquatic_Recreation_Survey/README.md

 An initial preliminary analysis was conducted to prepare the data for the Board of County Commissioners meeting on April 7th.
 The final analysis requires additional cleaning (QA/QC) of the data refinement of the summaries, which is currently underway.
 Code will be updated as the analysis progresses towards completion.

 Data and files contained in this repository include the following:
++ raw dataset with all responses (some fields removed for privacy)
++